HaakFab/bias_pc/README.md

   All prompt templates used for LLM-based pairwise/listwise comparisons and direct scoring.

 - **`BABE/`**
-  Notebooks, scripts, and data related to the BABE bias detection experiments.
+ Data related to the BABE bias detection experiments.

 - **`USvsTHEM/`**
-  Notebooks, scripts, and data related to the Us vs. Them bias quantification experiments.
+  Data related to the Us vs. Them bias quantification experiments.